Skip over main navigation

 Voice: How to listen to your employees

-This suite of diagnostic tools and training from IPA helps leaders and line managers to understand employee voice within their organisation - how to release, listen and respond to it, while avoiding the pitfalls that can accidentally increase disengagement.
+This suite of diagnostic tools and training from IPA helps leaders and line managers to understand employee voice within their organisation.
 Read more

 Published: 20th September, 2017